Turmeric Quinoa and Edamame Salad (Meal Prep)

 • Don’t like quinoa?
 Swap for brown rice.

-• Make sure to get shelled edamame (the one without the pods) to save time.
+• Look for shelled edamame (the one without the pods) to save time.

 • Turn this meal prep into a great side dish by mixing it all together in a large bowl, or make this Turmeric Quinoa Edamame Salad for a similar vibe.

-• If you like this recipe, you’ll also love our Dill Pickle Meal Prep Salad, or Pesto Orzo Salad (Meal-Prep).
+• If you like this recipe, you’ll also love our Dill Pickle Meal Prep Salad, Spring Roll Salad Jars (Meal Prep), or Pesto Orzo Salad (Meal-Prep).

 Three glass meal prep containers on a kitchen counter filled with layers of almond butter dressing, turmeric quinoa, edamame, shredded red cabbage, and topped with fresh green scallions, mint, and cashews, with a side of sliced lime and avocado.